magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 ## Step 1.
 Create acl.xml

-In the module's directory, create acl.xml file.
-This file add the custom resources in resource tree.
+In your module, create acl.xml file.
+This file adds the custom resources in resource tree.

 > `etc/acl.xml`